Article

 • Governance: Disclosure of corporate governance practices, including board diversity, anti-corruption, and bribery policies.

-2. Adherence to European Sustainability Reporting Standards (ESRS):
+2. Adherence to European Sustainability Reporting Standards (ESRS)

 • Companies must prepare their reports according to the ESRS, which provides detailed guidelines on what information should be disclosed under each ESG aspect.

-3. Digital reporting and accessibility:
+3. Digital reporting and accessibility

-• Reports must be prepared in a digital format that aligns with the European Single Electronic Format (ESEF), making sustainability information easily accessible and comparable across the EU.
+• Reports must be prepared in a digital format that aligns with the European Single Electronic Format (ESEF), making sustainability information accessible and comparable across the EU.

-4. Third-party assurance:
+4. Third-party assurance

 • CSRD mandates that sustainability reports undergo independent third-party assurance to verify the accuracy and reliability of the disclosed information.
 This aims to enhance trust and reliability in the reported data.